 - Registered student groups classified as Registered Student Organizations (RSOs) must comply with all University student group financial policies and procedures.

-- RSOs shall maintain independent financial accounts (including checkbooks) outside of the University.
-RSOs shall not operate their finances via the University’s financial system.
+- RSOs shall maintain independent financial accounts outside of the University.
+RSOs shall independently secure and maintain banking services through a service provider of their choice.
+All accounts should be opened and maintained under a Tax ID Number (or EIN-Employee ID Number) specific to the group.
+RSOs are not permitted to operate their finances via the University’s financial system.

 - RSOs do not have access to the University’s tax-exempt status and may not use the University tax identification number.
 Student groups seeking tax-exempt status must file on their own behalf with the state of Minnesota and/or the Internal Revenue Service.